← All articles

 Where do leads come from today?

-How many convert to meetings?
+How many turn into meetings?

-Just that gives you a clear “where do we start” answer.
+That alone gives you a clear "where do we start" answer.